Newborn Sounds Congested but No Mucus in Their Nose

 How to Alleviate Your Newborn's Congestion

-Now that you know what’s causing your little one’s stuffy nose, let’s check out the home treatments that can help:
+Now that you know what's causing that stuffy nose, let's look at the home treatments that actually help.

 Eliminate Irritants From Your Home

-Remove any air fresheners and scent diffusers, ban smoking inside or near an open window, and try not to use strong perfumes or aerosol deodorants.
+Remove any air fresheners and scent diffusers, keep smoking outside and well away from open windows, and skip strong perfumes and aerosol deodorants for now.

-Switching to unscented or less potent cleaning products may also be helpful.
+Switching to unscented or lower-fragrance cleaning products may also help.

-With your baby out of the house, conduct a deep cleaning.
-Pay extra attention to removing dust from surfaces and carpets.
-Consider hiring an industrial cleaner to get a really deep clean.
+With your baby out of the house, do a deep clean.
+Pay special attention to removing dust from surfaces and carpets.
+An industrial cleaner can help if you want a really thorough reset.

-Also, check for mold behind and under furniture, and call a professional to remove it if you find any.
+Also check for mold behind and under furniture.
+Call a professional to remove it if you find any.

 Use a Humidifier

-Your baby will get the most relief from having one run in their room overnight.
-So choose a model like this with a tank that’ll last at least 12 hours.
+Your baby will get the most relief from having it run in their room overnight.
+A tank that lasts at least 12 hours usually covers the stretch.

-It’s also vital that it’s easy to clean and that you clean it often.
-If you allow mold to build up inside the humidifier, it could make the problem worse.
+It's also vital to clean the humidifier often.
+If mold builds up inside, it can make things worse.

 Keep Your Baby Upright

 During the day, use a baby carrier, swing, or bouncer to keep your little one upright.
-Spending less time on their back will help keep their nose clear of mucus and allow them to breathe freely.
+Less time flat on their back helps keep the nose clear.

 Facial Massage

-Using your thumbs, gently massage down the sides of your baby’s nose and across their cheekbones.
-This will help drain their sinuses and give them some relief.
+Using your thumbs, gently massage down the sides of your baby's nose and across their cheekbones.
+This helps drain the sinuses and gives a little relief.

 Warm Baths

-The warm, humid environment in the bathtub will loosen mucus and ease congestion.
-Aim for 100°F or 38°C, and always test the water with your wrist.
+The warm, humid air in the bathroom loosens mucus and eases congestion.
+Aim for water around 100°F (38°C), and always test with your wrist first.

 Try Saline Drops